ZhuXiaoBing-cn/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

 5. Under **arm** application, select **Expose an API** -> **Add a scope**, Use the default **Application ID URI**, click **Save and continue** button.![Expose apis](docs/image-set-app-id-url.png "Expose apis")
 6. After step five,the page will refresh again.Then set the **Scope name** to *Files.read*.(This scope will be used in Application.yml)![Add a app id url](docs/image-add-a-scope.png "Add a app id url")
-7. Expose scopes in web API registration.![Expose api](docs/image-expose-api.png "Expose api") See [Register app or web API], [Expose scopes in web API registration] for more information about the Web API.
+7. Expose scopes in web API registration.![Expose api](docs/image-expose-api.png "Expose api")

+See [Register app or web api], [Expose scopes in web api registration] for more information about the Web API.

 #### Configure web app
 1. Under Manage In the same tenant, select **App registrations** -> **New registration**.![Protal manage](docs/image-protal-manage.png "Protal manage")